cosmos/gaia/docs/gaia-tutorials/what-is-gaia.md

 `gaia` is the name of the Cosmos SDK application for the Cosmos Hub.
 It comes with 2 main entrypoints:

-- `gaiad`: The Gaia Daemon, runs a full-node of the `gaia` application.
+- `gaiad`: The Gaia Daemon and command-line interface (CLI). runs a full-node of the `gaia` application.
-- `gaiacli`: The Gaia command-line interface, which enables interaction with a Gaia full-node.

 `gaia` is built on the Cosmos SDK using the following modules: